WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 $ curl -s https://api.wott.io/v0.2/ca | jq -r '.ca_certificate' > ca.crt
 ```

 Next, we need to create the registry.
 Substitute `REGISTRY_ID` and `PROJECT_ID` with your corresponding information.
 You may also want to change the name of the pub/sub topic.
+Available regions for Cloud IoT are `us-central1`, `europe-west1`, and `asia-east1`.

 ```
 $ gcloud iot registries create REGISTRY_ID \